prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/07-create-calculation-groups.md

 ### Task 1: Set up Power BI Desktop

-In this task, you'll open a pre-developed Power BI Desktop solution.
+In this task, you will open a pre-developed Power BI Desktop solution.

 1. In File Explorer, go to the **C:\LabFiles\DP-500-Azure-Data-Analyst\Allfiles\07\Starter** folder.